Limestone Township, Clarion County, Pennsylvania

-Limestone Township is a township in Clarion County, Pennsylvania, United States.
-The population was 1,877 at the 2020 census, an increase from the figure of 1,858 tabulated in 2010.
+Limestone Township is a township that is located in Clarion County, Pennsylvania, United States.
+The population was 1,870 at the time of the 2020 census, an increase from the figure of 1,858 tabulated in 2010.

 Geography

-The township is in southeastern Clarion County and is bordered on the east by Jefferson County.
-The unincorporated community of Limestone is in the western part of the township along Pennsylvania Route 66, in the valley of Piney Creek.
+This township is located in southeastern Clarion County and is bordered on the east by Jefferson County.
+The unincorporated community of Limestone is located in the western part of the township on Pennsylvania Route 66 in the valley of Piney Creek.

 According to the United States Census Bureau, the township has a total area of 98.3 sqkm, of which 98.0 sqkm is land and 0.3 sqkm, or 0.31%, is water.